Mini1521/Sentiment-Analysis/Report/README.md

 # REPORT - 3
 ### Using ANN for Sentiment Analysis - Microsoft
 It loads the datasets and tokenizes it.
 Then two LSTM-based neural networks are built to classify sentiments into 3 categories for both the tweets and the news articles.
 Both LSTM-models are trained on the respective datasets using train-test split and validates them.
-Both models are evaluated using classification reports and confusion matrices. _RESULTS_:
+Both models are evaluated using classification reports and confusion matrices.
+_RESULTS_:
+For Tweets sentiment model, training performance achieved 90% accuracy.Model works well on neutral and positive tweets.
+While for News sentiment model, training performance achieved 59% accuracy.
+Positive class works well.

 ### Using ANN for Sentiment Analysis - Tesla
 The same code is used for evaluating the datasets under Tesla.
+_RESULTS_:
+For Tweets sentiment model, training performance achieved 89% accuracy.Model works well on neutral tweets.
+While for News sentiment model, training performance achieved 58% accuracy.
+Neutral class works well with a score of F1-score.